The Best Beard Oil

 That said, our overall favorite is Rhett’s Beard Oil, an apricot- and hempseed-based formula with a pleasing sandalwood note and an easy price of $16 for a one-ounce bottle.
-It left our beards pleasantly soft and itch-free with no greasy residue, validating its 4.8 out 5 stars on Amazon—the best consumer review of any oil we tested.
+It left our beards pleasantly soft and itch-free with no greasy residue.

 Our favorite unscented oil is Leven Rose Beard Oil, a refreshingly simple combination of organic jojoba and argan oils, both of which are renowned for their moisturizing, antibacterial and antioxidant qualities.
 That nothing-but-the-best formula left our skin and whiskers feeling smooth and well-nourished, at the attractive price of $14 an ounce.

 The best value proposition is Honest Amish Classic Beard Oil, which gives you the vitamin-rich goodness of avocado, pumpkin and almond oils at less than $7 an ounce.
 It’s a light, neutral formula perfect for everyday use, but its subtle scent fades within an hour.

 How We Found the Best Beard Oil

 We wanted to dig into the most popular and widely available beard oils around.
 To get there, we made a list of every oil that scored at least 4.5 out of 5 stars on Amazon with a minimum sample size of at least 100 reviews, then asked our barber friends which beard oils they and their customers swear by.
 That gave us 11 contenders.
 Then we did a second sweep, scouring the web for consumer reviews and even lurked on beard forums (yes, they exist) looking for hidden gems.
 That process gave us eight more prospects, bringing our total to 19.